rocjs/roc/docs/CLI.md

 [Read more here about how to define extensions in general below.](#add-commands)

-## How the CLI operates
+## How the CLI operates on user input

 ### Arrays
-In Roc will arguments and options that take arrays as values need to separate the values using comma (together with `toArray`) or multiple flags.
+In Roc arguments and options that take arrays as values need to separate the values using a comma (together with `toArray`) or multiple flags.

 __Example__
 ```